donovanr/wemcell_example_cube_frank/README.md

 - run the WE simulation
    - `./run.sh`

+## Plot output

+I've included a very basic tool to plot the results of the simulation using only a terminal.

+Once the simulation is done running,
+- `cd ascii_plots`

+If you would like to look at the probability distribution of the progress coordinate (i.e bound receptors on the bottom of the cube) at a given iteration (say, iteration 10):
+- `./ascii_plot.py --iter 10 --file ../west.h5`

+If you would like to see that probability distribution evolve in time:
+- `./ascii_movie.sh`

 ## Change simulation parameters

 Most of the MCell parameters can be changed in `bstates/example_system_cube/Scene.WE.mdl`.